Videographer in Copenhagen

 A practical benchmark:

-• Same-day selects (a small set of photos and quick clips)
+• Same-day selects — a small set of photos and quick clips for immediate posting

 • 48–72 hour first delivery for highlight film

-• Full panels and long-form edits delivered shortly after
+• Full panels and long-form edits delivered within 3–7 business days

 • Clear revision rounds and a defined approval flow